2023 Best Design & Applied Arts Schools in Maryland

 Top Maryland Schools in Design & Applied Arts

 Our 2023 rankings named Stevenson University the best school in Maryland for design and applied arts students.
-Located in the rural area of Stevenson, Stevenson is a private not-for-profit school with a small student population.
+Located in the rural area of Stevenson, Stevenson is a private not-for-profit college with a small student population.

 Design majors at Stevenson take out an average of $27,000 in student loans while working on their egree.